Cyrus Todiwala: Biography

-Born and brought up in Mumbai, India, he lived with his family in a house split into ten flats.
+Born and brought up in a Parsi family in Mumbai, India, he lived with his family in a house split into ten flats.
 His father worked for the Automobile Association as Chief of Road Service for Western India.

-Todiwala graduated from Sophia Shree B K Somani Polytechnic having studied Hotel Administration and Food Technology.
+Todiwala finished his schooling in Barnes School and then graduated from Sophia Shree B K Somani Polytechnic having studied Hotel Administration and Food Technology.
 His first job was as a busboy.
 He trained as a chef with Taj Hotels Resorts and Palaces in India, eventually becoming Executive Chef for all of the chain's hotels in India, some eleven restaurants with 160 staff.
 He moved to Australia in 1991, and moved to the United Kingdom with his family, having been invited to run a restaurant in Alie Street in London called Namasté, which Todiwala describes as having been "pretty lousy".
 The owners of the restaurant went into financial difficulty despite critical acclaim for Todiwala's work.
 Being faced with unemployment whilst on a work visa, he took over the restaurant with the help of his wife, Pervin.